juanptsanchez/single-price-grid/README.md

 ### What I learned

-Use Flexbox in my project.
+Use Flexbox and CSS Grid in my project.

 ### Useful resources